The average day of a trade service business owner is far from a walk in the park. The list can range from:

 - 12 hours (1/2) working

 What steps can you take to begin improving your balance?

 Before you can begin taking steps to improve your work-life balance, you need to honestly analyse your day.
 Ask yourself, what does an honest work-life balance look like for me?

-- Giving yourself 90 minutes at lunch every day to go to the gym and freshen up afterwards
+- Giving yourself 30 minutes at lunch every day to go for a walk

 - Block out any meetings until 8.30 am so you can have breakfast at home with your family